m417z/ntdoc/descriptions/kuser_shared_data.md

     UCHAR Reserved9;                                // 3C5 𝍌♻

     // Modern OS treats this union as bitmask/flags governing ntdll!RtlQueryPerformanceCounter() behavior.
     // See SHARED_GLOBAL_FLAGS_QPC_BYPASS_* flags.
-Only 7 bits are in use, all overlayed with 🡗QpcBypassEnabled byte.
+Only 7 bits are in use, all overlaid with 🡗QpcBypassEnabled byte.
     //   0/0001: _ENABLED: usermode code can bypass NtQueryPerformanceCounter syscall, retrieve Qpc perfcounter by
     //     transforming rdtsc/rdtscp value or ARM64_CNTVCT_EL0 register.
 When this bit is 0, all others are zeroed too.
     //     On x86 you can force bit to 0 with "bcdedit /set UsePlatformClock yes" (don't mixup with "UsePlatformTick").